chrisops/CA-Assignment_T1A3/README.md

 ## BashBooks features:

+---

+## Login

-- Upon launching the app, the user will be presented with a login prompt, and using a `while` loop my app will ask the user for a username and password until they provide a correct combination.
+Upon launching the app, the user will be presented with a login prompt, and using a `while` loop my app will ask the user for a username and password until they provide a correct combination.
 The MVP will have an `admin` login and also a `guest` login that will have read-only permission.
 I will use error handling to make sure the input is alphanumeric.

+## Main Menu

-- A main menu that uses a `while` loop to continue to ask the user for input until the user inputs the option for quitting the application.
+A main menu that uses a `while` loop to continue to ask the user for input until the user inputs the option for quitting the application.
 The main menu will use the `tty-prompt` Ruby gem to present the options **search client**, **add client**, and **quit**.
 I will use *conditional control* `if else` to change the menu according to the option the user chooses.
 I will use error handling to make sure the prompt doesn't return an invalid result somehow.

+## Search client

-- Upon selecting the **search client**, I will use a `method` to go into a new `while` loop to `gets` ask the user for a text input, then it will use a `for each` loop to open the clients .csv file and push the results that match the text input from the user into a `hash` variable, then print the hash to the screen and **select** that client.
+Upon selecting the **search client**, I will use a `method` to go into a new `while` loop to `gets` ask the user for a text input, then it will use a `for each` loop to open the clients .csv file and push the results that match the text input from the user into a `hash` variable, then print the hash to the screen and **select** that client.
 If there is more than one match, the terminal will print "More than one client matching [text input]" and will ask the user for a text input again.
 The user can type "exit" to go back to the main menu.
 I will use error-handling to make sure the text input is alphanumeric.

+## Selected client

-- When a search returns a single client result, they will be **selected**, and the menu will use a `tty-prompt` to ask the user if they want to **edit client**, **add pending charge**, **send invoice**, or **exit**.
+When a search returns a single client result, they will be **selected**, and the menu will use a `tty-prompt` to ask the user if they want to **edit client**, **add pending charge**, **send invoice**, or **exit**.
 If the user selects **edit client** they will then be able to change the details for the stored client. **Add pending charge** will add a pending charge and the user can input the details for the charge. **Send invoice will copy the pending charges into an email to be sent to the customer's email, using the Net::SMTP Ruby class.
 Then it will remove all pending charges from the client's account.

 > ## R7 Develop an outline of the user interaction and experience for the application.
 > Your outline must include: